-Microsoft Flow has been available for over a year as part of the Office 365 “ecosystem” of applications.
+Microsoft Flow has been available for over a year as part of the Microsoft 365 “ecosystem” of applications.
 It is an online workflow service that can automate workflows across a multitude of apps and services.
 Common uses of Flow include notifications, copying files, collecting data, and automating approvals.
 One interesting aspect of Flow is that it caters to both power users and developers.
+But, have you ever needed to do something more specific like merge excel table data?

 Like others, I had seen multiple “cute little demos” that seemed pretty cool, but I was skeptical that I could leverage it for a “real world” business problem without a big investment of time.
 As the old saying goes, I wasn’t sure “the juice was worth the squeeze” – but I was wrong.